Hazard limps off for Real Madrid with ankle injury against PSG | Goal.com

 It was a frustrating end to a strong performance for Hazard, who played a major role in the build-up to Madrid's opener, which was scored by Karim Benzema in the 17th minute.

-It wouldn't be the first time in Hazard's Madrid career that he would be forced to miss time due to an injury.
+It wouldn't be the first time in Hazard's Madrid career that he would be forced to the sidelines with an injury.

 Following a €100 million (£88m/$112m) summer move from Chelsea, Hazard has admitted he arrived in Madrid overweight.